Nationals, eliminated from playoff contention, beat Mets 6-0

 Matt Grace, Justin Miller, Jimmy Cordero and Austen Williams each worked an inning for Washington in relief of Voth.

-Harper drew his 125th walk of the season, a career high and a Nationals record.
+Bryce Harper drew his 125th walk of the season, a career high and new Nationals record.

 Washington’s Anthony Rendon extended his on-base streak to 30 games with a sixth-inning double, and Turner extended his on-base streak to 22 games with a first-inning double.

 Mets: 2B Jeff McNeil was given the day off.

 Nationals: OF Eaton (sore and stiff left knee) was out of the starting lineup for the fifth time in six games.